Indiana Jones and the Last Crusade: Box office

 The film was released in the United States and Canada on Wednesday, May 24, 1989, in 2,327 theaters, earning a record $37,031,573 over the 4-day Memorial Day weekend.
 The gross was boosted by high ticket prices in some venues ($7 a ticket).
 Its 3-day opening weekend figure of $29,355,021 was surpassed later that year by Ghostbusters II and Batman, which grossed more in its opening 3 days than The Last Crusade in 4.
+The film would hold the record for having the highest Memorial Day weekend gross until 1994 when The Flintstones took it.
+Additionally, it had the largest opening weekend for a Harrison Ford film for eight years until Air Force One surpassed it in 1997.
 Its Saturday gross of $11,181,429 was the first time a film had made over $10 million in one day.
 It broke the record for the best seven-day performance with a gross of $50.2 million, beating the $45.7 million grossed by Temple of Doom in 1984 on 1,687 screens.
 It added another record with $77 million after twelve days, and earned $100 million in a record nineteen days.
 In France, the film broke a record by selling a million admissions within two and a half weeks.
-In the UK it opened in three London theaters before opening two days later on 361 screens nationally, setting an opening weekend record of £1,811,542 ($2,862,200), breaking the one set the year before by Crocodile Dundee II.
-It spent six weeks at number one in the UK.
+In the United Kingdom, it opened in three London theaters before opening two days later on 361 screens nationally, setting an opening weekend record of £1,811,542 ($2,862,200), breaking the one set the year before by Crocodile Dundee II.
+It spent six weeks at number one in the United Kingdom.

-The film eventually grossed $197,171,806 in the United States and Canada and $277 million internationally, for a worldwide total of $474,171,806.
+The film eventually grossed $197.1 million in the United States and Canada and $277 million internationally, for a worldwide total of $474.2 million.
 At the time of its release, the film was the 11th highest-grossing film of all time.
 Despite competition from Batman, The Last Crusade became the highest-grossing film worldwide in 1989.
 In North America, Batman took top position.
 Behind Kingdom of the Crystal Skull and Raiders, The Last Crusade is the third-highest grossing Indiana Jones film in the United States and Canada, though it is also behind Temple of Doom when adjusting for inflation.
 Box Office Mojo estimates that the film sold over 49 million tickets in North America.
 The film was re-released in 1992 earning $139,000.